virtualcitySYSTEMS/cesium3DObjectStreaming/README.md

 # cesium3DObjectStreaming
 =====

-cesium3DObjectStreaming is a small javascript to stream 3D-Objects to a [cesium](http://cesiumjs.org/)
+cesium3DObjectStreaming is a small javascript to stream 3D-Objects to a [cesium](http://cesiumjs.org/) globe.

 0. Index